 Avoid Lifestyle Creep

-Is part of your problem caused by “lifestyle creep”?
-That’s when your personal cost of living increases, but so slowly you might not have noticed until you were scrambling to pay your bills.
+Another idea for how not to live paycheck to paycheck is to be aware of “lifestyle creep.”
+That’s when your personal cost of living increases as your income increases, perhaps so slowly that you may not notice until you are scrambling to pay your bills.

 Maybe you got a raise and thought you could afford to spend a bit more on the things you want.
 Or maybe your friends are earning more money than they used to — and keeping up socially is hurting you financially.